burguesbr/Skymet/README.md

 - **Real-Time Weather Data**: The app successfully retrieves real-time weather information for any location.
 - **Weather Forecasting**: Users can view weather forecasts for the upcoming days.
-- **Interactive Visualizations**: Weather data is displayed using interactive charts and graphs (powered by Recharts) for easy analysis.
 - **User Location Detection**: The app automatically detects the user's location using the IP-API service to provide localized weather data.
 - **Favorite Cities**: Users can save and quickly access their favorite cities for efficient weather tracking.